Działdowo: Interwar Poland

-Despite the attempts of the local German populace and authorities and the German Government, the town together with neighboring settlements was transferred to reborn Poland on January 17, 1920 by the Treaty of Versailles for geostrategic reasons without participating in the East Prussian plebiscite.
+Despite the attempts of the local German populace and authorities and the German Government, the town together with neighboring settlements was transferred to reborn Poland on 17 January 1920 by the Treaty of Versailles for geostrategic reasons without participating in the East Prussian plebiscite.
 The Prussian Eastern Railway connection to German Prussia such as Deutsch Eylau (Iława), Osterode (Ostróda), and Neidenburg (Nidzica) in East Prussia were severed after the border changes.
 After the town was ceded to Poland, a large number of the German inhabitants left, including not only German-speakers, but, at roughly the same percentage, Polish-speakers, despite Polish campaigns to win them over as Polish nationals.

 The candidate of the German Party, Ernst Barczewski, was elected to the Sejm with 74.6% of votes in 1920, and to the Polish Senate with 34.6% of votes for the Bloc of National Minorities in 1928.
 In 1921, the Polish census gave the following data regarding the ethnic composition of the whole district: Poles, 15,496; Germans, 8,187; others, 44.

 During the Polish-Soviet War Działdowo was briefly occupied by the Red Army which was cheered as a liberator by the local populace, and the town hoisted the German flag again but it was soon recovered by the Polish Army.

 World War II

 During the German Nazi - Russian Soviet invasion of Poland in 1939 that began World War II, the town was invaded by Germany, and then the Einsatzgruppe V entered to commit crimes against the Polish population.
 Under German occupation, the town was annexed back into the Neidenburg District by Nazi Germany.
 The German minority in the town formed the Selbstschutz death squad that captured and tortured Polish leaders and members of the political and cultural elites before murdering them.
 Only some of the local Polish activists were caught by the Germans, as most fled and hid under assumed names in the General Government (German-occupied central Poland).

-In 1939, the occupiers established a prisoner-of-war camp for captured Polish soldiers at the pre-war Polish military barracks.
+In 1939, the occupiers established the Dulag Soldau prisoner-of-war camp for captured Polish soldiers at the pre-war Polish military barracks.
 In December 1939 it was converted into a camp for Polish civilians arrested during the Intelligenzaktion, which later became the Soldau concentration camp, at which 10,000–13,000 prisoners out of 30,000 were murdered.
 The first mass transport of Polish prisoners came to the camp from the nearby Ciechanów County in December 1939, and those were the victims of the first mass execution in the camp.
 The Germans also operated two forced labour camps in the town.
 In 1943 in Warsaw, activists from Działdowo established the secret Masurian Research Institute (Mazurski Instytut Badawczy), which was part of the Polish Secret Teaching Organization.

 The town was heavily damaged during the fighting on the Eastern Front.
-It was assigned to Poland after the war under border changes promulgated at the 1945 Potsdam Conference, and became Działdowo.
+It was then restored to Poland.